Public Health and Safety Advisory

 The Medical Marijuana dispensaries of the State of Nevada are authorized to sell medical marijuana to card holders from the states above if the patient presents a State or local government-issued medical marijuana card.

-Passed in 2016 and coming soon: ARKANSAS, FLORIDA, NORTH DAKOTA, OHIO, PENNSYLVANIA.
+Passed in 2016 and coming soon: ARKANSAS, FLORIDA.

 Which Dispensaries are Open?
 Updated March 15, 2017

 To request a medical marijuana card application, please click on FORMS in the column on the right and select "Application Request Form." for a child under 18 years of age select "Minor Application Request Form.
 The new form requires copies of the front and back of your driver's license or state-issued ID.
 Please follow instructions carefully.
 Print, fill out and mail, email, fax or deliver the Application Request to:

 Nevada Division of Public and Behavioral Health

 ATTN: Medical Marijuana Division

 Carson City, Nevada 89706

 To Change/Update your Medical Marijuana Card

 Changes to existing cardholder/caregiver records, such as a change of address, must be submitted in writing with a copy of the front and back or your state issued Identification.